ishaan2304/Calculator-Using-basics-of-Javascript-and-CSS/README.md

 • Subtraction (➖)
 • Multiplication (✖️)
 • Division (➗).
-📱 Responsive design for better usability across devices.
+📱 Responsive design for better usability across devices can do many calculations .

 # 🚀 How to Use
 🔸 Clone or download the repository.